CommunitySolidServer/tutorials/custom-configurations.md

 [source code](https://github.com/CommunitySolidServer/CommunitySolidServer/blob/v6.0.0/src/util/locking/WrappedExpiringReadWriteLocker.ts)
 in the CSS repository.
 A block with this field in it will tell Components.js that it should create an instance of this class if it finds it.
-The `@id` field is a unique identifier that we create so we can reference to this instance in different locations.
+The `@id` field is a unique identifier that we create, so we can reference this instance in different locations.
 Multiple blocks with the same `@id` value reference the same instantiation, so if there are multiple blocks with the same `@id`, Components.js will only create 1 instance and use its reference in all those locations.